• Study level

 Knowledge control

-- a written exam on the course and exercises
+- a written examination based on the course and exercises

-- an oral presentation on a work of analysis of experimental data from the literature.
+- an oral presentation based on an analysis of experimental data from the literature.

 Read more

-- Know the stakes of rock mechanics and its applications
+- Understand the issues involved in rock mechanics and its applications

-- Know the main mechanical behaviors of rocks
+- Understand the main mechanical behaviors of rocks

 - Be able to interpret experimental data in terms of mechanical behavior